-- 1. Demonstrate your understanding of the agency context and client group (10 mins).
-Include material about: - The purpose of the agency and the social issues and clients/stakeholders the agency addresses - How the agency is funded - Minimum of 2 key policies that guide your work - The broad organisational structure of the organisation and where social work fits in - The main resources and constraints to social work practice in this organisation. - 2.
-Discuss your learning to date, by using the Learning Contract as a basis (20 mins): - Outline the tasks you have been involved in and the skills you have been developing - Outline the theoretical ideas you have been drawing on and how they have influenced your work - Demonstrate how you are thinking conceptually about the work you are doing by giving at least one example of your own application of theory to practice - Give at least one example of how your university courses, including practice, research and policy subjects influence your work - Outline the supervision arrangements and discuss how this is progressing, including any changes that you think may need to be made. - 3.
-Review difficulties or areas of concern that have arisen during the first half of the placement, which should already have been flagged with the Liaison Tutor, and describe what strategies are in place to manage these difficulties or areas of concern (5-10 mins). - 4.
+1. Demonstrate your understanding of the agency context and client group (10 mins).
+Include material about:

+- The purpose of the agency and the social issues and clients/stakeholders the agency addresses - How the agency is funded - Minimum of 2 key policies that guide your work - The broad organisational structure of the organisation and where social work fits in - The main resources and constraints to social work practice in this organisation.

+2. Discuss your learning to date, using the Learning Contract as a basis (20 mins):

+- Outline the tasks you have been involved in and the skills you have been developing - Outline the theoretical ideas you have been drawing on and how they have influenced your work - Demonstrate how you are thinking conceptually about the work you are doing by giving at least one example of your own application of theory to practice - Give at least one example of how your university courses, including practice, research and policy subjects influence your work - Outline the supervision arrangements and discuss how this is progressing, including any changes that you think may need to be made. - 3.
+Review any difficulties or areas of concern that have arisen during the first half of the placement, which should already have been flagged with the Liaison Tutor, and describe what strategies are in place to manage these difficulties or areas of concern (5-10 mins). - 4.
 Identify the tasks and areas for the learning yet to be achieved by the end of the placement.
-Include comments on how the agency context may promote or constrain this learning (5 mins). - 5.
-At the conclusion of the Liaison Visit the Liaison Tutor will complete a Liaison Visit Report where they will aim to report accurately upon the discussion that occurred.
-The student and Field Educator will be shown the Report and asked to sign it to verify the contents.
-This Report is kept on the student's file in the Work-Integrated Learning Unit and forms part of the basis for final assessment (5 mins).
+Include comments on how the agency context may promote or constrain this learning (5 mins).